 Educate: we present information about graduate funding through Shop Talks and tailor sessions for discipline-specific funding.

 Advise: we assist students with grant proposals and funding applications through one-on-one appointments.

-Execute: we help students navigate the submission process by coordinating with the Office of Sponsored Programs to secure university approval.
+Execute: we help students navigate the submission process by coordinating with the Office of Research and Sponsored Programs to secure university approval.